Lightning eliminate Hurricanes, advance to Cup semifinals

 RALEIGH, N.C.
+(AP)Andrei Vasilevskiy was at his best again with the Tampa Bay Lightning in position to close out a playoff series.

+Throw in a couple of timely goals from Brayden Point and Ross Colton, and the reigning Stanley Cup champions are a step closer to playing for another title.

-(AP) — Brayden Point and Ross Colton scored and Andrei Vasilevskiy controlled the crease, helping the Tampa Bay Lightning beat the Carolina Hurricanes 2-0 on Tuesday night to win the second-round playoff series in five games.
+Vasilevskiy posted his third straight shutout in a series-clinching victory, helping the Lightning beat the Carolina Hurricanes 2-0 on Tuesday night to win the second-round series in five games.

+Point’s power-play goal – which followed a huge save from Vasilevskiy – put Tampa Bay up in the second period, then Colton scored in the third.
+That was more than enough for Vasilevskiy, who finished with 29 saves and stumped the homesteading Hurricanes for the third time in as many series games at PNC Arena.

+Tampa Bay is now 5-1 on the road in the playoffs, including taking a 2-0 series lead in the first round against Florida and then claiming all three in this series.

 Point’s goal came moments later on a gorgeous effort.
 He took a feed from Alex Killorn to his backhand side near the crease, went to his forehand before returning to the backhand to get Carolina netminder Alex Nedeljkovic off balance just enough to score at 4:06 of the second.

+”They’re both two big-time players that made big-time plays,” Lightning coach Jon Cooper said of the sequence.

 The Lightning nearly pushed that lead to 2-0 with captain Steven Stamkos scoring a buzzer-beating goal, but a review determined the puck didn’t cross the goal line in time.
-But Colton made up for it at 9:04 of the third, making it 2-0 and more than enough for Vasilevskiy in this game.
+But Colton made up for it at 9:04 of the third for the 2-0 lead.

+”He made some big saves, timely saves,” Carolina captain Jordan Staal said of Vasilevskiy. ”Good goaltenders do that.
+He did a good job of not letting us get some momentum and get the crowd into it.”

-Next up for Tampa Bay is the winner of the series between the New York Islanders and the Boston Bruins.
+Next up for Tampa Bay in the NHL semifinals is the winner of the series between the New York Islanders and the Boston Bruins.
 The Islanders lead that best-of-seven series 3-2 and can close it out Wednesday at home.

 It was a frustrating finish for the Hurricanes, who were in the playoffs for the third straight season after a nine-season drought.
 They won the Central Division title for their first division crown since winning the Cup in 2006, and were in the Presidents’ Trophy race until the final week of the season.